Adopted Nonprofit Program

 Since its inception in 2002, the Women’s Business Council’s Adopted Nonprofit Program has raised more than $62,000 for local nonprofits and has helped raise awareness about many worthy organizations in our region.
 The program began to educate and increase awareness of local nonprofit agencies, and to provide volunteer opportunities for members of the WBC.

-The 2024 Adopted Nonprofit is Ronald McDonald House Charities of the Capital Region
+The 2025 Adopted Nonprofit is Girls on the Run Capital Region

-To donate, volunteer and learn more about RMHC visit https://rmhcofalbany.org/
+To donate, volunteer and learn more about Girls on the Run Capital Region visit www.gotrcr.org.

 For more information about the partnership, click here.
 To see a list of previous Adopted Nonprofits, click here.